Kexter1998/Grace-Downscaling/README.md

-# Spatial Downscaling of GRACE Data using Google Earth Engine & Python
+# 🌎 Spatial Downscaling of GRACE Data with Google Earth Engine, Python & Random Forest

-This repository contains code for processing GRACE (Gravity Recovery and Climate Experiment) satellite data along with various hydrological and environmental variables, including:
+This repository provides a complete workflow for processing and spatially downscaling GRACE (Gravity Recovery and Climate Experiment) satellite data using Google Earth Engine, Python, and Random Forest machine learning techniques.

-Precipitation

-Evaporation

-Land Surface Temperature (LST)

-Air Temperature

-NDVI (Normalized Difference Vegetation Index)

-Humidity

-Runoff

-The objective of this project is to improve the spatial resolution of GRACE data from ~55 km to ~10 km using Random Forest machine learning techniques.
+The goal is to improve the spatial resolution of GRACE data from approximately 55 km to 10 km, making it more suitable for local and regional hydrological applications.

 ## 📸 Example Outputs